Olga-Zyukina/cookbook-vue3-vite/README.md

-# Cookbook - Сайт рецептов, многостраничный сайт
+# Cookbook - Recipe website, multi-page website

-Приложение для доступа к API рецептов разных стран мира, созданное с использованием **Vue 3 + TypeScript + Vite**.
+An application for accessing API recipes from around the world, created using **Vue 3 + TypeScript + Vite**.
-Приложение извлекает текущие данные из **API Themealdb** и предоставляет интерактивный интерфейс для просмотра рецептов, категорий, областей.
+The application extracts current data from the Themealdb API and provides an interactive interface for viewing recipes, categories, and areas.

-## Особенности
+## Features

--  Многостраничный сайт.
+- Multi-page website
--  Обновление рецептов в режиме реального времени.
+- Real-time recipe updates
--  Адаптивный дизайн.
+- Adaptive design
--  Просмотр категорий и областей.
+- View categories and areas

-## Используемые технологии
+## Technologies Used

 -  Vue 3
 -  TypeScript